 Spyware apps can be used in hacking attacks on WhatsApp accounts

 We needn’t remind you that malware of any kind is dangerous.
-This can include spyware that’s used to snoop on and record what you get up to on the internet on your computer and/or smartphone without your knowledge or consent.
+This can include spyware that’s used to snoop on and record what you get up to on your computer and/or smartphone without your knowledge or consent.
+Your WhatsApp verification code can also fall into the wrong hands — and you can get locked out of your account if the attacker also knows your phone number and uses it to open a new account.

 Third-party data leaks